 In March, to support these changes, we pressed pause on the funding of new projects and moved all our efforts and resources to our emergency response.

 It’s been no small feat.
-By the end of this financial year, The Fund will have distributed almost £600million into the sector.
-That’s roughly double our usual annual amount.
+By the end of this financial year, The Fund will have distributed more than £500million into the sector.

 From a standing start, we have – in addition to maintaining £1.1bn of support for projects to which we were already committed – successfully launched three large investment programmes:

 - a UK-wide £50m Heritage Emergency Fund, which has supported almost 1,000 organisations, thanks to National Lottery players

 - the £92m Culture Recovery Fund for Heritage for DCMS, part of the department’s £1.57bn package of support for the wider cultural sector